allefts/SimpleReactCalculator/README.md

 TODO:
 1.Bug when user clicks wrong operation and goes back to fix it.
+Result == NaN<br/>
-Result == NaN 2.Fix the display when user is adding numbers, not in sync with clicks 3.Make it look better
+2.Fix the display when user is adding numbers, not in sync with clicks<br/>
+3.Make it look better<br/>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).